DataDog/chaos-controller/docs/features.md

 **NOTE:** If you are targeting pods, the disruption must be created in the same namespace as the targeted pods.

+### Targeting safeguards

+When enabled [in the configuration](../chart/values.yaml) (`controller.enableSafeguards` field), safeguards will exclude some targets from the selection to avoid unexpected issues:

+* if the disruption is applied at the node level, the node where the controller is running on can't be selected
+* if the disruption is applied at the pod level with a node disruption, the node where the controller is running on can't be selected

 ### Advanced targeting

 In addition to the simple `selector` field matching an exact key/value label, one can do some more advanced targeting with the `advancedSelector` field.
 It uses the [label selector requirements mechanism](https://pkg.go.dev/k8s.io/apimachinery/pkg/apis/meta/v1#LabelSelectorRequirement) allowing to match labels with the following operator: